kszymanski94/Virtual-Factory/README.md

     - Beneficial for training IT/OT security teams, operators, engineers, and students.

-    - Requirements
+    - Requirements:

         - Unreal Engine 5

         - C++ programming skills

         - Knowledge of industrial automation, OT security, and networking

         - Familiarity with cybersecurity tools and industrial protocols

 ### Future Development